iagoleal/iagoleal.github.io/content/posts/sampling-probabilities.md

 ==========

 Very well, today's journey has come to an end.
-I hope you had fun exploring how a at first strange problem in statistics could be reduced to a geometrical problem about symmetries.
+I hope you had fun exploring how a seemly strange problem in statistics could be reduced to a geometrical problem about symmetries.
-I surely did.
+I know that I did.

-To wrap up, I should point the similarity between today's derivation and Herschel-Maxwell's theorem for rotation-invariant distributions.
+To wrap up, I should point out the similarity between today's derivation the and Herschel-Maxwell's theorem for rotation-invariant distributions.
-Besides
-In particular because the sum equals the $L^1$ norm in the first quadrant.
+In particular, because the sum equals the $L^1$ norm in the first quadrant.
 Does this mean something deeper?
 I don't really know, but I bet so.
 What I know is that one can sample from any $p$-norm sphere [@barthe_probabilistic_2005] using a distribution proportional to $e^{-\norm{x}_p^p}$.